Slatewarrior15/odin-recipes/README.md

-For this project, I built a few basic recipe websites using html and git.
-There is a home page which links to the recipe.
+For this project, I built a few basic recipe websites using HTML and git.
+There is a home page that links to the recipes.
 I will style it up with CSS in the future